What, exactly, is UMAC?

 How many hours per week does UMAC require?

 We recognize that participants will often be working in jobs while participating in UMAC.
 Assuming some flexibility in your work schedule, participating in UMAC is doable.
-If you decide to go on to our Spring UMAC In Action module, we will work with you to find experiential learning opportunities that fit with the other demands of your life.

 Will you help me with the technology tools?